lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ![Credscan standard setup](images/cred-classic.png)

-We want to create a decorator which inject the same four tasks but we need to get their internal names first.
+We want to create a decorator which inject the same four tasks, but we need to get their internal names first.
 To get the name of a task, you can either create a dummy YAML pipeline or you can create a dummy classic pipeline.
-Once configured, click on "View yaml" button and you obtain the generated YAML which contains exactly what you want to put in your decorator.
+Once configured, click on "View yaml" button, and you obtain the generated YAML which contains exactly what you want to put in your decorator.

 ![Get the name of a task](images/get-task-id.png)